BLCM/modding-web/_pages/bl3runningmods.md

 # Running Borderlands 3 Mods

 Modding in Borderlands 3 is a bit different from how you might be used to dealing with mods in BL2/TPS.
-You will *not* be using BLCMM to manage your mod list, and you won't be using a console to run any `exec` commands.
+You will *not* be using OpenBLCMM to manage your mod list, and you won't be using a console to run any `exec` commands.

 Instead, BL3 modding requires that a program modifies the hotfixes that are being